Beto O'Rourke 2020 presidential campaign: Guns

 O'Rourke supports universal background checks for individuals looking to purchase firearms and a ban on assault weapons for personal sale or use.
 He also supports a mandatory buyback of assault weapons.

 After the 2019 El Paso shooting, he called for a complete ban on the sale and possession of assault rifles and high capacity magazines and a buyback program to remove existing weapons and magazines.

 On September 2, 2019, O’Rourke tweeted: "I was asked how I'd address people's fears that we will take away their assault rifles.
 I want to be clear: That's exactly what we're going to do.
 Americans who own AR-15s and AK-47s will have to sell their assault weapons [to the government].
 All of them."
 In a September 12, 2019 Democratic presidential debate, O'Rourke again spoke out against assault weapons; he said: "'Hell yes, we're going to take your AR-15, your AK-47'".
-This statement generated criticism from conservatives and advocates of the Second Amendment, and some strategists suggested that his statement may have cost him the nomination.
+This statement generated criticism from conservatives and advocates of the Second Amendment, and some strategists suggested that his statement may have cost him politically.